 - Only platform for sellers who sell decor and household items

 - Paid exposure is expensive

 - Sellers are responsible for shipping everything

 Also, we did a longer article on the top things to know before selling on Houzz that would help you before making the decision.

 Who should be selling here?
 Anyone selling fashion products, handmade products, craft supplies.

-To sell on Etsy you have to be selling handmade, vintage, or a craft supplies.
+To sell on Etsy you have to be selling handmade, vintage, or craft supplies.
 This is going to eliminate the vast majority of private label sellers, however, Etsy is pretty liberal in their interpretation of “handmade”.
-If you search for wooden watches on Etsy, you’ll see that the vast majority have parts largely from China, if you don’t believe me.
+If you search for wooden watches on Etsy, you'll see that the vast majority have parts largely from China.
 This liberal interpretation opens the doors to a lot of sellers.
 Handmade leather belts from China?
 Pretty much any jewelry made in your pick of cheap Asian country?
 All of these would likely be permissible for sale on Etsy.
 If you sell any craft supplies, whether or not there is even a hint of handmade, those are allowed as well.